GretaLupi/Hamiltonian-Learning-QuantumMagnets/datasets_structure.md

 ## Fermionic Chain Dataset

-The Fermionic Chain dataset is also stored in a CSV file and loaded into pandas using `pd.read_csv()`.
+The Fermionic Chain dataset is stored in a CSV file and loaded into pandas using `pd.read_csv()`.
 The structure of the dataframe is as follows:

 - **Target Parameters**: The last three columns represent the target parameters:
   - μ